Kitsune: In popular culture

 A traditional game called kitsune-ken ('fox-fist') references the kitsune's powers over human beings.
 The game is similar to rock paper scissors, but the three hand positions signify a fox, a hunter, and a village headman.
 The headman beats the hunter, whom he outranks; the hunter beats the fox, whom he shoots; the fox beats the headman, whom he bewitches.

-The kitsune figures in animations, comic books and video games.
+In the popular manga and anime series Naruto, the protagonist Naruto Uzumaki has a nine-tailed fox, also called kyubi or Kurama, sealed inside him, which he uses in combat.
+Beginning in Super Mario 3D Land (2011), the playable character Luigi can collect a power-up known as the Super Leaf to transform into Kitsune Luigi.

 Japanese metal idol band Babymetal refer to the kitsune myth in their lyrics and include the use of fox masks, hand signs, and animation interludes during live shows.

-Western authors of fiction have also made use of the kitsune legends although not in extensive detail.